-【PRESS RELEASE】Start of Fecal Microbiota Transplantation Clinical Study for Esophageal and Gastric Cancer Patients
+【Press Release】Start of Fecal Microbiota Transplantation Clinical Study for Esophageal and Gastric Cancer Patients

 ~Evaluating safety and efficacy of combination therapy with immune checkpoint inhibitors and intestinal microbiota transplantation~